Trina0224/WalkingWithGod/README.md

 37. Display style is strange on the Android phone.
 41. I incountered error default-verse a time.
 I got Job-5-44-44, need to follow up this issue.
 44. Can we do pull down and refresh everything? (https://stackoverflow.com/questions/46190436/how-to-detect-pull-to-refresh) or???(actually it's working on Android.)
 48. I found some verses from source 2. will cause huge data download from server.
 That's a bug.. will check later.
+49. Work on background change issue.
+(12/30)

 # Nice to have:
 38. need Hebrew book names